 Two words for you.

-I signed up for this race a few weeks ago because of my decision to do 13 in 2013.
+I signed up for this race a few weeks ago because I thought I’d be clever and do 13 13.1’s in 2013.
 I wouldn’t normally pick a race like this the week before a big race (Charleston next weekend), but I figured I could just run an easy pace and not worry about time.
-I knew going in it would be really hilly, but I didn’t plan to be sick, and I *definitely* didn’t plan for the heat.
+I knew going in it would be really hilly, but I didn’t plan to be sick, and I *definitely* didn’t plan for it to be hot as balls in January.

 I feel like this has happened for every long race I’ve done this year!
 It’s really strange, but on every day of a big race that I’ve done (except for Disney), there’s been a heat wave, and it was really unseasonably warm.
 Since it’s been pretty chilly the last few weeks, I was definitely not ready for 70 degree weather and 80%+ humidity!
 I was sweatin’ buckets.